Arthurbdt/inventory-simulation/README.md

 **Inventory replenishment**

+The company starts the period with an iinitial inventory of 60 units.

 At the beginning of each month, the company decides what quantity of items to order from the supplier.
 There is a fixed cost associated with placing an order of $32.
 Each individual items costs the company $3 to order.

 The flow time of the order is uniformly distributed between 0.5 and 1 month.
 Upon receipt of an order, items are immediately used to fulfill any existing backlog demand.
 Otherwise, they are placed in inventory.